 This article will look at these characteristics so that you can house the iconic large fronds.

 INDOOR PALM PLANT CARE SHEET

-The needs of a Palm plant differ depending on whether it is grown indoor or outdoors.
+The needs of a Palm plant differ depending on whether it is grown indoors or outdoors.

 For the sake of this article, we will look at a household owned palm species like the Ponytail Palm (Beaucarnea recurvata) or Bamboo Palm (Chamaedorea seifrizii).